CCTV/Freedom of Information

 Operation of the Scheme

-The CCTV Scheme is owned by the City of Ely Council and Soham Town Council and operated by volunteers.
+The CCTV Scheme is owned by the City of Ely and is operated by volunteers.

 The cameras are operated within a strict Code of Practice and the viewing of private areas is strictly prohibited within this code.
 Part of this code also requires that CCTV signs are displayed in areas covered by the cameras.